nus-cs2103-AY1920S1/duke/docs/README.md

 ### `event` - Adds an Event to the task list.

-The user can add an Event to the task list to track any event that he/she may have in his/her schedule.
+You can add an Event to the task list to track any event that you may have in your schedule.
 The event requires a date and time to be furnished with the event description.

+Format: `event EVENT_DESCRIPTION /at DD/MM/YYYY HHHH`
+where
+* `EVENT_DESCRIPTION`: The description of the event you wish to add to the task list.
+* `DD/MM/YYYY HHHH`: The date and time format of the event.
+The time is strictly in 24-hours format.

 Example of usage: